Rafael Montero Quezada

 He started 2016 with AAA Las Vegas and also made a couple of relief appearances with the Mets in April, but he struggled badly in the PCL, going 4-6, 7.20 in 16 starts.
 He was sent down to AA Binghamton where he pitched much better (4-2, 1.70), and from there was called up to make an emergency start in place of Jacob deGrom on August 29th, facing the Miami Marlins and their ace, Jose Fernandez with the two teams in the hunt for a wild card slot.
 He could have wilted under the pressure, but instead pitched 5 scoreless innings, managing to work his way around 6 walks, putting the Mets in a position to win the game, 2-1, in 10 innings.
 Overall, he went 0-1, 8.01 in 9 games, including 3 starts, totaling 19 innings.
 He was not expected to be a front-line contributor to the Mets in 2017, as on paper the team had one of the strongest starting rotations in the majors, but injuries quickly took their toll, and he was called on to lend a hand.
 However, results were far from great, as at the end of May, he was 0-4 with an ERA of 8.24.
 He pitched somewhat better over the next few months, but on August 27th was still at 2-9, and while he had managed to lower his ERA, it stood at an unimpressive 5.64.
 He managed to pitch a rare gem on August 30th, however, a year and a day after his best start of 2016, this time facing the Cincinnati Reds.
 He had a one-hitter going into the 9th inning before he ran out of gas, but still held Cincinnati scoreless on 3 hits in 8 1/3 innings to gain credit for a 2-0 win in what was the best performance of his career thus far.
 He finished the year at 5-11, 5.52, pitching 119 innings.

 With the return to health of the Mets' front-line starters in 2018, he went into spring training looking for a potential job as a long reliever.
 However, his hopes of making the team were dashed during the last week of camp, as he suffered a torn ulnar collateral ligament and had to undergo Tommy John surgery, wiping out his season.
+By the time he returned to the mound in 2019, it was with the Texas Rangers as he had signed with them as a free agent that January.
+In 22 games, all in relief, he went 2-0, 2.48, with 34 strikeouts and just 5 walks in 29 innings.
+In 2020 he pitched 17 times during the abbreviated season, going 0-1, 4.08, but recording a team-high 8 saves.
+On December 15th, he was traded to the Seattle Mariners in return for P Jose Corniell and a player to be named later.

 - 2013 Mets Media Guide